GTVanitha/GPAVL/README.md

 ####Descritpion####

-To find the bus in real time on Google map
+To find the vehicles in real time on Google map

 ####To Run####